Spine Surgeons treating Lumbar Synovial Cysts

 Rehabilitation:

 Rehabilitation plays a crucial role in the recovery process following surgical treatment for piriformis syndrome.
-Physical therapy exercises are tailored to each patient’s specific needs and may include stretching and strengthening exercises for the hip, buttocks, and lower back muscles.
-Additionally, doctors will use modalities such as heat or ice therapy, electrical stimulation, and massage to help reduce pain and inflammation and improve tissue healing.
+Physical therapy exercises are tailored to each patient’s specific needs.
+The program may include stretching and strengthening exercises for the hip, buttocks, and lower back muscles.
+Additionally, doctors will use modalities such as heat or ice therapy.
+Also they use electrical stimulation, and massage to help reduce pain and inflammation and improve tissue healing.
 The goal of rehabilitation is to restore optimal function and mobility to the affected area and minimize the risk of recurrence.

 Reasons to Choose The Southwest Scoliosis and Spine Institute: